Need for Speed: Hot Pursuit (2010 video game): Updates and expansions

 EA announced the One Million Challenge on 25 November 2010.
 The idea behind the challenge was that if the Need for Speed: Hot Pursuit launch trailer received one million views on YouTube by 12 December 2010, a free downloadable content (DLC) pack would be released with three new cars.
 Although the trailer fell short of the million views, EA still awarded the three cars for free.
 EA stated the cars would be added to the game through a future title update on the PlayStation 3 and Xbox 360; PC users were told that EA will share more news when it becomes available.
 On 14 December 2010 the first update was released which added the three cars to the player's garage.
 Criterion released another Xbox 360 title update the following day.
 On 17 December 2010, a third title update was released which repaired issues experienced with earlier versions of the update.
 Criterion released the official second update for the consoles on 15 February 2011, addressing some minor issues and glitches.

 Criterion also promised updates to add new features in addition to bug fixes for the PC version.
 The first update for the PC was released on 26 November 2010 which addressed crashes, issues with aspect ratios, and missing effects.
 D-Box motion chair support was also added.
 The second update for the PC was released on 19 January 2011, which fixed issues with flickering graphics, controller configurations, steering response, player car engine audio volume, CPU performance and a rare crash issue when entering the Career map screen.
 The three free cars from the One Million Challenge were also added.
 The third update for the PC was released on 17 March 2011, which fixed several issues players were having relating to game crashes and bugs.
 The fourth update for PC was released on 4 April 2011, which fixed another 30 percent of the game's known bugs, with a total of 77 percent of the issues fixed.
 The fifth update for PC was released on 14 April 2011, as with the most recent patch this new update mainly dealt with various game crash issues which players encountered while playing the game.
 One game crash in particular, which occurred on some systems when players were prompted to "Press Any Key", was fixed in this patch.
 EA announced that the PC version of the game would not receive downloadable content.
 Criterion confirmed this on their official message boards; "We have a limited amount of resources that makes it so that we are unable to deliver new content to all platforms, however we do have more updates and content on the way for PC players."
+In 2012, the Web Dashboard for Autolog was shut down for all games, except Need for Speed: Most Wanted.